tushar6263/Patreon-Clone-FullStack-Project/README.md

 # Patreon Clone - Full Stack Project

 ## 📌 Overview
-This is a **full-stack Patreon Clone** built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a **full-stack Patreon like web app** built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 The project replicates key Patreon functionalities, allowing creators to share content and receive financial support from patrons.

 ## 🚀 Features
 - **User Authentication** (Signup with Auth JS)